 Programs/Program News:

 Presentations are in place for the August and September meetings.
 The 78th Civil Engineer Group (78 CEG) will provide a presentation for the August meeting.
 A presentation on Emergency Preparedness will be provided for the September meeting.
 The SAME Golf Tournament will be held in October; the date on golf tournament is to be announced.
 Mr. Ken Branton is currently working on setting up a tour that will take place in November.
-Some suggestions for the tour were discussed; suggestions included: the Defense Logistics Agency (DLA) warehouse, the Tower Control Center at Dobbins AFB, and the newly constructed C-130 Hangar.
+Some suggestions for the tour were discussed; suggestions included: the Defense Logistics Agency (DLA) warehouse, the Control Tower at Dobbins AFB, and the newly constructed C-130 Hangar at Robins AFB.

 Finance:

 Mr. Griff Cox reported the Robins Post checking account has a balance of approximately $2,000 and the savings account has a balance of approximately $5,000.
-Mr. Cox stated end of year expenses will include 116th Air Control Wing (116 ACW) deployed family support; the family will be invited to a SAME meeting and the check will be awarded to the family during the meeting.
+Mr. Cox stated end of year expenses will include 116th Air Control Wing (116 ACW) deployed family support; representatives from the unit will be invited to a SAME meeting and the check will be awarded to the unit during the meeting.
 Mr. Cox also reported that there is approximately $80,500 in the investment account.

 Post Membership: